Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

-where $P^{\J}_{p} = \abs{V^{\J}_{p}}^2/\omega_p L_J$ is the steady-state pump power on the Josephson dipole created by the pump tone applied on port 2.
-The first factor in Eq.~(\ref{eq:eta}) is the ratio between the output signal power at 1~dB gain compression point and the pump power incident onto the Josephson dipole.
+where $P^{\J}_{p} = \abs{V^{\J}_{p}}^2/\omega_p L_{\J}$ is the steady-state pump power resulting from the rms voltage $\abs{V_P^{\J}}$ across the Josephson dipole.
+The first factor in Eq.~(\ref{eq:eta}) is the ratio between the output signal power at 1-dB gain compression point and the pump power incident on the Josephson dipole.
 We will refer to this factor as the \emph{nonlinear mixing efficiency} $\eta^{\mathrm{nl}}_p$.
-The second factor in Eq.~(\ref{eq:eta}) is the ratio between the pump power incident onto the Josephson dipole and the power $P_\pump = |V^{\in,2}_{p}|^2/Z_0$ incident on the device pump port, which we will refer to as the \emph{pump coupling efficiency} $\eta^{\mathrm{c}}_p$.
+The second factor in Eq.~(\ref{eq:eta}) is the ratio between the pump power incident on the Josephson dipole and the power $P_\pump = |V^{\in,2}_{p}|^2/Z_0$ incident on the device pump port (port 2), which we will refer to as the \emph{pump coupling efficiency} $\eta^{\mathrm{c}}_p$.
 Hence $\eta_p = \eta^{\mathrm{nl}}_p \eta^{\mathrm{c}}_p$.
+Under the stiff-pump approximation~\cite{JPA_review}, these two factors are independent of each other.

 The power efficiency of a JPA can be improved by increasing the nonlinear mixing efficiency $\eta^{\mathrm{nl}}_p$ and/or the pump coupling efficiency $\eta^{\mathrm{c}}_p$.
-Improving $\eta_p$ by increasing $\eta^{\mathrm{nl}}_p$ has been demonstrated in experiment.
-For example, by operating a 3-wave-mixing JPA at its `Kerr-free' point, where the 4th-order nonlinearity is minimized, the $P^{\out}_{1\dB}$ can be improved by more than 10~dB under similar pump power \cite{Kerr_free}.
-Recently, a general method for engineering higher-order nonlinearities of Josephson elements for better JPA power efficiency has been proposed \cite{hougland2024pumpefficient}.
-However, it is important to note that getting $\eta^{\mathrm{nl}}_p$ close to unity leads to the effect of pump depletion\cite{JPA_review, Schackert2013}, causing the device to deviate from the linear amplifier regime.
-More investigation is required for a JPA operated in the pump depletion regime.
+Improving $\eta_p$ by increasing $\eta^{\mathrm{nl}}_p$ has been demonstrated in experiments.
+For example, by operating a three-wave-mixing JPA at its `Kerr-free' point, where the fourth-order nonlinearity is minimized, the $P^{\out}_{1\dB}$ value can be improved by more than 10~dB under similar pump power ~\cite{Kerr_free}.
+Recently, a general method for engineering higher-order nonlinearities of Josephson elements for better JPA power efficiency has been proposed ~\cite{hougland2024pumpefficient}.
+However, it is important to note that obtaining a $\eta^{\mathrm{nl}}_p$ value close to unity leads to the effect of pump depletion~\cite{JPA_review, Schackert2013}, causing the device to deviate from the linear amplifier regime.
+More investigation is required for a JPA operated in the pump-depletion regime.